miharekar/miharekar.github.io/_posts/talks/2017-05-03-crazy-weeks-of-march-and-april.md

 ## WebCamp Ljubljana - April 22nd

 The last crazy weekend was at [WebCamp Ljubljana](http://2017.webcamp.si/).
 It's a yearly get-together of all the local developers.
 Every year I look forward to it more and more since I get to see faces I know from the online world but rarely see in the _real world_.
 Many of us work remotely or in offices all over the world[^16] so we don't get to see each other that often.
 And on top of that - _[Jure](http://www.jurecuhalev.com/) [& Co.](http://2017.webcamp.si/team/)_ always manage to get great speakers and organize the whole event flawlessly.
 And this year was no different.
 The talks were a stark contrast to other conferences I've been to over the past few weeks.
 Very diverse - not just speaker-wise, but also content-wise.
 Everything from deep technical talks, _soft_ talks about depression, to LGBTQI+ talk panel.
 They went above and beyond this year.
-And I can't wait to see what awaits us next year. :grin:
+And I can't wait to see what awaits us next year. 😁

 <figure class="half">
   <img src="/images/posts/2017-05-03-radan.jpg" title="Radan giving a talk">